dfritschy/cjw-summercamp-slides/scripts/md/slides.md

 - To be honest: as eZ 4 developers, we are complete novices in eZ 5
 - It's easier for a Smyfony Crack to learn eZ than other way round
 - Symfony community is hungry for a CMS, so watch out for new competition
+- But @Symfony cracks: It's not easy: an eZ Publish and CMS expert will reduce your risk
+- and will make your content architecture better and more maintainable
 ---

 title: Think in MVC

 - A radical different thinking
-- eZ 4 mangeled all together in the TPL -&gt; the view implemented the logic (fetch)
+- eZ 4 mangled all together in the TPL -&gt; the view implemented the logic (fetch)
 - Symfony enforces a clean separation, from routing to the controller to the rendering of the view

 ---